Tools4everBV/HelloID-Conn-Prov-Target-Ysis/README.md

 ## Introduction

-The HelloID-Conn-Prov-Target-YsisV2 connector creates and updates user accounts within Ysis.
+The HelloID-Conn-Prov-Target-Ysis connector creates and updates user accounts within Ysis.
 The Ysis API is a SCIM based (http://www.simplecloud.info) API and has some limitations for our provisioning process.
 For more information you can check the Ysis SCIM documentation (https://apihelp.gerimedica.nl/category/scim/).

 > [!IMPORTANT]
 > It is not possible to change the discipline of an existing account.
 Therefore, during the `update` life-cycle a change in discipline will launch a conditional event which sends an email to the Ysis administrator.